Aximorphic Perspective Projection Model for Immersive Imagery: Aximorphic Chromatic Aberration

 where $\vec s'$ is the second-pass blur direction vector.

-Figure \vref{fig:lens distortion chromatic} presents the final effect of two-pass blur, where the first pass is spectral, along lens-distortion $\Delta\vec v$, and the second-pass of quarter-magnitude is perpendicular $\bot\Delta\vec v$.
-A combination of both adds a defocussing effect to the distortion.
+Figure \vref{fig:lens distortion chromatic} presents the final effect of two-pass blur, where the first pass is spectral, along lens-distortion $\Delta\vec v$, and the second-pass (of quarter-magnitude) is perpendicular $\bot\Delta\vec v$.
+A combination of both adds a defocusing effect to the image distortion.

-\section{Final thoughts}
+\section{Final Thoughts}

-In this article, a mathematical model for asymmetrical anamorphic-perspective geometry (pantomorphic) has been presented, along with perception-driven distortion design recommendations.
-Each power axis of the pantomorphic model resembles parametric azimuthal projection.
-Such parametrization enables a picture's geometry to be adaptive, which can dynamically adjust to the visible content in an artistically convincing manner.
-Along with anamorphic perspective, vignetting and lens-distortion with integrated chromatic-aberration has been provided.
-Selection of these features enables holistic digital-lens simulation for immersive-imagery production.
+In this paper, a mathematical model for generating various asymmetrical aximorphic perspective projections has been provided, along with perception-driven distortion-design recommendations.
+In the model, each principal axis of the image resembles some azimuthal projection exactly, while regions in-between are transitional, creating a hybrid projection.
+This way, advantage can be taken of many projection types, to create an optimal, tailored view for a given specific scenario.
+Such perception-driven parametrization enables the picture's geometry to adapt to the context, allowing dynamic adjustments on-the-fly in an artistically convincing manner.

+In addition to aximorphic perspective, this paper presents vignetting effects and lens distortion with integrated chromatic aberration.
+The selection of these key features, enables almost complete digital lens simulation, for an immersive-imagery production.

+Additional shader implementation of this technique can be found in the open-source \verb|PerfectPerspective.fx| shader available on \href{https://github.com/Fubaxiusz/fubax-shaders}{GitHub} or via \href{https://reshade.me/}{ReShade} platform.